What is Wild and Scenic?

 (Make sure you scroll down to the "What Wild & Scenic Work is Happening?" section below to find out what is happening now.)

-Simply put, wild and scenic refers to laws and systems created by such laws designed to protect rivers and ensure their free flowing state.
-Rivers protected by such laws are often described as wild & scenic.
+Simply put, “wild and scenic river acts” refer to special laws to protect rivers and ensure their free-flowing state.
+Rivers protected by such laws are usually included in “wild & scenic river systems.”

-Just as there are national parks and state parks to protect land or areas of importance, there are systems called wild and scenic to protect and preserve rivers.
-Friends of the River has been a part of every wild and scenic river campaign in California since our founding in 1973!
+Just as there are national park and state park systems to protect land or areas of importance, there are wild and scenic systems to protect and preserve rivers.
+These systems are created by the U.S. Congress or state legislatures by law.
+Individual rivers or river segments are added to these systems by designating them by acts of Congress or legislatures (or, in rare circumstances, the Secretary of the Interior or Secretary of the Natural Resources Agency).
+Friends of the River has been a part of every wild and scenic river designation campaign in California since our founding in 1973!
 We look forward to protecting more rivers through both the state and national wild and scenic river systems!

 Both systems are used in the state of California and offer varying levels of protection and management.
 We've got a handy memo on rivers protected by California's Wild & Scenic River Act, the history of the statute, and how the Act works.
-We also compare it to the National Wild & Scenic Rivers Act and provide some brief origin stories of the national wild & scenic rivers in California.
-Not a bad reference and one that is updated frequently.
-Check it out the latest below:
+We also compare the state act to the National Wild & Scenic Rivers Act and provide some origin stories of the state and the national wild & scenic rivers in California.
+The memo is now an 89-page referenced memo with more than 400 endnotes, most containing URLs to the references you might need to dive deep into this important part of California's and the nation's efforts to protect our rivers from dams and diversions.
+The memo is emerging as the definitive first stop for wild & scenic river information in California.
+It is updated frequently, and you can count on this webpage to have the latest version.
+For this version and an introduction, check out the latest below:

 Why Does Wild and Scenic Matter?

-Wild and Scenic designation for a river is one way that we can help preserve the river system's health.
+Wild and Scenic designation for a river is one way that we can help preserve a river system's very existence

-Preservation is done through different methods, and it depends on which system the river is designated under or the provisions of the Act that protects the river.
-Both statutes prohibit dams, diversions, or other impoundments.
-Wild and Scenic also serves to protect the water quality and river ecosystem from pollutants and other threats.
+Preservation is done through different methods, and the means available depends on which system the river is designated under or the provisions of the statute that protects the river.
+Both national and state statutes prohibit dams, diversions, or other impoundments on designated reaches of a river — and sometime more.
+Wild and Scenic designation can also serve to protect the water quality and river ecosystem from pollutants and other threats.

 California has 189,454 miles of river.
 Of that, only 2,076 miles are protected in the national wild and scenic system.
 The state system protects 1,485 miles.
 Together only 1% of our state’s rivers are protected.